TV Height Calculator

 Viewing comfort might be an even more important factor when planning the TV’s height if you spend significant time watching your favorite shows.

 According to the New York Daily News, the average American watches 5 hours of television per day.
 With that much time in front of the TV, it should be comfortable to avoid needing extra visits to the chiropractor.

-When you go to the movie theater do you choose the front row seats or do you choose to sit a little further back and higher up?
-If you spend an extended period of time looking up too high you’re likely to get neck and back pains and are not likely to enjoy your stories on your brand new flat-panel.
+When you go to the movie theater, do you choose the front row seats or decide to sit a bit further back and higher up?
+If you spend an extended amount of time looking up too high, you’re likely to get neck strain and back pains and will not likely enjoy your stories on your new flat screen TV.

 What is the Best TV Height